sergivalverde/cnn-ms-lesion-segmentation/README.md

 # How to use it:

 The main funtionality of the method can be tested using this [notebook](https://github.com/sergivalverde/cnn-ms-lesion-segmentation/blob/master/example_1.ipynb).
-For leave-one-out experiments, the custom [script](https://github.com/sergivalverde/cnn-ms-lesion-segmentation/blob/master/train_leave_one_out.py) used in our experiments can be also used.
+For leave-one-out experiments, the custom [script](https://github.com/sergivalverde/cnn-ms-lesion-segmentation/blob/master/train_leave_one_out.py) uqqqsed in our experiments can be also used.
 More complex examples and database related noteboks  (MICCAI2008, MICCAI2016) are coming soon.

 # Citing this work: